All the biggest talking points from the 2020 Golden Globes

-With everything that’s going on in the world, things like awards ceremonies begin to look slightly frivolous and unimportant.
-The Hollywood world used the 2020 Golden Globes to pass on messages of hope, love and support, though, coming together as a unified mouthpiece pushing the need to vote and the need to be kind to our planet.
-Tonight’s (January 5) ceremony might have swapped controversy for heart but there were still plenty of talking points throughout – catch up on the biggest below.
+With everything intense that’s going on in the world right now, things like awards ceremonies start to look slightly frivolous.
+But Hollywood used the 2020 Golden Globes to pass on messages of hope, love and support, coming together to push the need to vote and be kind to our planet.
+This year’s ceremony might have swapped controversy for heart but there were still plenty of talking points throughout.
+These were the biggest.

 Global change dominated the night